inju2403/MindWeather/README.md

  - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) (Store and manage UI-related data)
  - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)  (Observable data)
  - [Retrofit](https://github.com/square/retrofit) (HTTP client)
+ - [Gson](https://github.com/google/gson) (A Java library that can be used to convert Java Objects into their JSON representation)
  - [Kotlin Coroutine](https://github.com/Kotlin/kotlinx.coroutines) (Light-weight threads)
  - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) (A powerful & easy to use chart library for Android)
  - [DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil) (A utility class that calculates the difference between two lists and outputs a list of update operations that converts the first list into the second one)